Types of Dental Implants & How They Work

 A dental implant (artificial tooth root) is a popular tooth replacement option after tooth loss or extraction.
-Implants are surgically implanted into your jawbone, mirror the shape of a screw, and bond with the natural bone.
+Dental implants are surgically implanted into your jawbone, mirror the shape of a screw, and bond with the natural bone.
 They create a base to support dental crowns (artificial teeth).

 An abutment (supporting tooth) is placed between the implant and crown to connect all of the pieces together.
-Abutments also connect crowns to dental bridges, removable dentures, and partial dentures.
+Abutments also connect crowns to dental bridges and the front teeth.

 Dental implants have been successful dental restorations for over 30 years.
 In fact, more than 5 million dental implants are placed in the U.S. every year.

 Dental Implant Structure: How do they work

 The body of a dental implant consists of three pieces that serve different functions: